KratosMultiphysics/Kratos/docs/pages/Kratos/Processes/Calculation/compute_nodal_gradient_process.md

 Specifies the model part for the process.
 Absence of a value results in failure due to the default empty string.

 ##### `origin_variable`
-Denotes the variable for applying the process, with `DISTANCE` set as the default value.
+Denotes the variable for applying the process.
 Variable must be a `double` one.

 ##### `gradient_variable`
-Denotes the variable destination of the process, with `DISTANCE_GRADIENT` set as the default value.
+Denotes the variable destination of the process.
 Variable must be a a 3 components (`array_1d<double, 3>`) one.

 ##### `area_variable`
 Denotes the averaging variable for applying the process, with `NODAL_AREA` set as the default value.
 Variable must be a `double` one.